cabol/nebulex/guides/migrating-to-v2.md

 This is one of the biggest changes.
 Version 1.x, most of the configuration options are resolved in compile-time, but this brings with a lot of limitations.
-Since version 2.x, the only argument or option configured in compile-time is the adapter when defining a new cache module, the rest of them are given via config file or at startup time.
+Since version 2.x, only few arguments are configured in compile-time when defining a cache, e.g.: `otp_app:`, `adapter:`, and `primary_storage_adapter:` (for partitioned and replicated adapters).
+The rest of configuration parameters are given via config file or at startup time.
 For more information and examples, see `Nebulex.Cache`, `Nebulex.Adapters.Local`, `Nebulex.Adapters.Partitioned`, `Nebulex.Adapters.Replicated`, `Nebulex.Adapters.Multilevel`.

 ## Cache API